midzer/no-3rd-party/README.md

 A curated list of websites which do not load any obtrusive 3rd party content.

-Might be useful for your "Trusted sites" of your favourite Ad Blocker.
+Might be useful for "Trusted sites" of your favourite Ad Blocker.

 ## Blogs